rabbitmq/rabbitmq-objc-client/README.md

     brew install xctool

-Then start a RabbitMQ node (any way you please, doesn't have to be from Homebrew or source), configure it using files under `.travis/etc/`, for example:
+Then start a local RabbitMQ node (any way you please, doesn't have to be from Homebrew or source), configure it using files under `.travis/etc/`, for example:

     brew install rabbitmq